csphere/ffxiv-firmament-teamcraft-guide/README.md

 ## Etc.

 - **Ask FC family for help** in procuring crafting gear you'll need to make this work.
-If you skimp on crafting gear, you will have trouble achieving high, or even minimum collectibility.
+If you skimp on crafting gear, you will have trouble achieving high, or even minimum collectability.
 You don't want to skimp too much on crafter gear (Especially your Primary, Offhand, Chest, and Legs).
 - If prices on Siren for a particular material are very high in comparison with the best price you found, it might be worth it to scoop up some extra and throw it up for resale on a Siren retainer as a means of self-sustaining your operation.
 - **Ask FC family for help** in procuring materials which turn out to be cost-prohibitive, even after world shopping (looking at you, LTW).
 I'm sure someone will be willing to assist in gathering what you need.
 - I didn't focus too much on gatherers here, but all the Skybuilders' materials you'll need for these crafts can be found in the Diadem manually as well, although that will take a lot longer.
 If you choose, you could level up your Gathering classes in tandem with this, as Diadem is, in general, very good experience for Gatherer leveling.